petchema/ocaml-palettisation-shader-generator/README.md

 Generated code will be output to the standard output, while debugging message may be sent to the standard error stream. palette.txt is an example of code generated.

+The main function provided by this code is simply

+    fixed4 nearestColor(fixed4 color)